-India is the second highest producer of cotton after China contributing about 21.5% of world production.
-In case of jute, India is the largest producer contributing about 64% of world jute production.
-In case of silk, India is a distant second to China, contributing 15.5% of world production.
+India is the second highest producer of cotton after China contributing about 21.6% of world production.
+In case of jute, India is the largest producer contributing about 55.2% of world jute production.
+In case of silk, India is the second largest producer next to China, contributing 17.78% of world production.